raushanctf/Metasploitable2/README.md

-# Metasploitable2
+🕹️# Metasploitable2

-This report will be assessed according to its accuracy and comprehensiveness regarding every face of the test.
-This report's goal is to confirm that the applicant possesses the technical know-how and through understanding of penetration testing methodologies necessary to meet the requirements.
+This report will be assessed according to its accuracy and comprehensiveness regarding every aspect of the test.
+Its goal is to confirm that the applicant possesses the technical know-how and understanding of penetration testing methodologies necessary to meet the requirements.

 # Introduction:
   This report will be assessed for its accuracy and completeness across all aspects of the test.
-Its objective is to verify that the applicant has the technical expertise and comprehensive understanding of penetration testing methodologies required to meet the specified criteria.
+Its The objective is to verify that the applicant has the technical expertise and comprehensive An understanding of penetration testing methodologies is required to meet the specified criteria.

 # Objective:
-  The objective of this assessment is to perform an internal network penetration test on the specified Personal network.
-The task requires following a comprehensive and systematic approach to achieve the desired outcomes.
+  This assessment aims to perform an internal network penetration test on the specified Personal network.
+The task requires a comprehensive and systematic approach to achieve the desired outcomes.
 This test aims to simulate a real-world penetration test within the provided testing environment.
 Additionally, it demonstrates the candidate’s approach from start to finish, including the identification and exploitation of vulnerabilities, as well as the creation of a